 If my income fluctuates, will my child support be based on an average of past income?

-Yet if the income varies significantly from year to year, there had been two approaches: 1) The base-plus-percentage approach; and 2) An income-averaging approach.
-Under our income-sharing law for child support, things are complex.
-Illinois child support law considers the income of both parents.
+Under our income-sharing law for child support, things are complicated because Illinois child support law considers the income of both parents.
 And the percentage differs depending upon the income.
 The support obligor pays relatively higher percentages at lower income levels.
-Support payors pay relatively lower percentages at higher earning levels.
-Because of these complications, Illinois divorce courts often use an income-averaging approach.
-This approach might use an average income over a period such as the last three years.
+Support payors pay relatively lower percentages at higher income levels.
+Therefore, Illinois divorce courts often use income-averaging.
+This approach uses an average income over a period such as the last three years.
 Yet the period selected should be representative of likely future income.

 Must child support be payroll deducted?